mustafa-boorenie/visionplus/README.md

 **VisionPlus** is an advanced AI-powered browser automation tool that combines Playwright with OpenAI's GPT and Vision models to create intelligent, self-healing web automation scripts.

+## 🎨 NEW: Electron Desktop App

+We now have a desktop application with a drag-and-drop interface for creating and managing automation sequences!

+- **Visual Sequence Builder**: Drag and drop actions to build automations
+- **Credential Manager**: Securely store and use credentials
+- **CSV Data Support**: Import data for batch automation
+- **Interactive Recording**: Record actions as you perform them
+- **Test Mode**: Debug your sequences with live browser preview

+See [ELECTRON_APP_GUIDE.md](ELECTRON_APP_GUIDE.md) for installation and usage details.

 ## 🚀 Key Features

 ### 🧠 AI-Powered Automation